CJosephides/CythonMemviews/README.md

 for some, very strange, reason.

+### Ellipsis

+We have to be careful to use the ellipsis operator, as we did with `mv[...] = math.pi` when we wish to modify a memory view in place.
+To do otherwise -- for example `mv = math.pi` -- would mean that we wish to make a copy of the data and set to pi.
+This follows the convention of standard python lists.

 ### Trading safety for performance

 The `cython.boundscheck` and `cython.wraparound` decorators respectively absolve Cython from doing explicit checks on